CrochetFeve0251/psr2-plugin/wiki/cli/creating-command.md

 ### Registering a subscriber
 To register a subscriber you need to create a service provider that implements `LaunchpadCLI\ServiceProviders\EventDispatcherAwareInterface` and implement `set_event_dispatcher` method.

-Then you will have to implement a [League listener subscriber](https://event.thephpleague.com/3.0/extra-utilities/listener-subscriber/) and regsiter it as following into your service provider:
+Then you will have to implement a [League listener subscriber](https://event.thephpleague.com/3.0/extra-utilities/listener-subscriber/) and register it as following into your service provider:

 ```php
 public function set_event_dispatcher(EventDispatcher $event_dispatcher) {